RichardAth/Pari2133/ReadMe.txt

 file, then include this .obj or .dll file when linking GP.

 This .obj or .dll can also be linked into any program that uses parilib functions.

+When using GP it is important that the gprc.txt file is set up.
+By default GP expects this file to be in the same folder as the gp.exe file.

 currently some of the extended help functions in GP do not work.
 I cannot get the perl script to work.
 As a workaround the ?? command to open the